wongatron/calendar/13-schemadoc.md

 ## What's schemadoc?

-The schemadoc gem includes a ready-to-use command line tool named - surprise, surprise - schemadoc that lets you auto-generate your database schema documentation for tables, columns, and more.
+The schemadoc library / gem includes a ready-to-use command line tool named - surprise, surprise - schemadoc that lets you auto-generate your database schema documentation for tables, columns, and more.